FAQ - glossary

 Stack/pile of wraps

-A wild card for a customer which allows to buy as first.
+A "wild card" for customers which allows to buy as first.

 Stack/pile of wraps